 Do you hear water heater popping noises every time you turn on your hot water tap in your tank-type water heater?
-If so, you need to diagnose why your hot water heater is making popping or other concerning noises and take action before it causes irreparable damage to your water heater.
+If so, you need to diagnose why your hot water heater is making strange noises and take action before it causes damage to your water heater.

 In this PlumbingNav guide, you will learn: